Players to go on strike in Spanish women's soccer league - WHIZ News

 The clubs claim they can’t afford the changes currently proposed.

 Spain has 16 first-division women’s clubs, but only a few are fully professional.
-Barcelona and Atlético Madrid have been among the most successful recent teams.
+Barcelona and Atlético Madrid have been among the most successful teams in the league.
 Real Madrid will field a side in the league from next season after completing a takeover of Deportivo Tacón.

 Women’s soccer has grown rapidly in Spain since the 2015 World Cup, when the country made its first appearance in the showcase tournament.
 Calls for greater equality for men and women in the sport have increased significantly since then.
 More major corporate sponsors have investments in the sport, and media coverage has increased considerably.